Ground State Wave Function Overlap in Superconductors and Superfluids: Conclusions

 Our focus here has only been on the bulk and the direct computation of the overlap wave function, which we believe to be a new result.
+This construction is useful because it is nicely in one-to-one correspondence with the presence, or lack thereof, of Goldstone modes.
+One of course should expect that the existence of Goldstones should be reflected in the structure of the ground state wave function.
+Our prescription to define the ground state at infinite volume through its position space kernel representation, has led to the Goldstone bosons being directly connected to whether the overlap $\langle G|G'\rangle=0$ or not.
+This is an especially useful diagnostic for the physical phase of the system as it is gauge invariant (unlike most other order parameters), and may be applied in more general settings with richer dynamics.

-It is nicely in one-to-one correspondence with the presence, or lack thereof, of Goldstone modes.
-On the other hand, in a finite size superconductor, there can be interesting boundary effects, including the Josephson effect \cite{Josephson1,Josephson2}.
-This can give a different point of view on the ultimate fate of SSB \cite{Greiter}.
-However, the main purpose of this work has been to show that in the bulk of the material, there is no part of the wave function that actually differs between the ground states; this was seen in a new explicit computation.
+On the other hand, if one has multiple finite size superconductors, there can be interesting boundary effects, including the Josephson effect \cite{Josephson1,Josephson2}, when multiple superconductors are brought in contact with each other.
+The system can release some energy, in the form of the Josephson current, to relax to an even lower energy state.
+This provides other important features of the ultimate fate of SSB \cite{Greiter}.
+However, the focus of this work has been on the wave function in the bulk of a single material and relates directly to the physical phase that the system is in, including its energy spectrum.

 These results are in accord with our earlier work in the Standard Model \cite{Hertzberg:2018kyi}.
 Other directions to consider are more complicated condensed matter systems, including those that exhibit strong coupling, and various other phases.
 Further applications may be to other areas in which SSB may play a role, including ideas in particle physics \cite{Georgi:1974sy,Fritzsch:1974nn,Ross} and cosmology \cite{Gripaios:2004ms,Hinterbichler:2011qk,Boyanovsky:2012nd,Hertzberg:2014iza,Klein:2017npd}.